BlueBrain/nexus/src/main/paradox/docs/getting-started/running-nexus/index.md

 * [elasticsearch](http://localhost/elasticsearch): Elasticsearch endpoint
 * [blazegraph](http://localhost/blazegraph): Blazegraph web interface

-If you'd like to customize the listening port or remove unnecessary endpoints, you can build your own Nginx based Docker image.
-See the [reference configuration](./docker-swarm/nginx.conf).
+If you'd like to customize the listening port or remove unnecessary endpoints, you can simply modify the `nginx.conf` file.

 ## Run Nexus locally with Minikube